What is a Platform Bed? The Complete Buyer's Guide

 So, What is a Platform Bed?

-A platform bed is a streamlined style with a mattress sitting directly on a sturdy platform.
-The platform may consist of a totally solid surface or it could have slats that support a mattress.
-It’s an easy-to-assemble, simple design that is popular among those who like a clean, fuss-free look.
+A platform bed is a streamlined style with a mattress on a sturdy platform.
+The platform may consist of a totally solid surface or slats that support a mattress.
+It’s an easy-to-assemble, simple design popular among those who like a clean, fuss-free look.

 Burrow Chorus Bed

-There’s also a budget-friendly advantage to opting for a platform bed: you don’t necessarily have to buy a boxspring because of the platform that supports the mattress.
-“Unlike more traditional beds it does not require a boxspring which can offer ease of putting together and moving it,” says Amy Youngblood, Owner & Principal Designer of Amy Youngblood Interiors.
+A budget-friendly advantage to opting for a platform bed is that you don’t necessarily have to buy a boxspring because of the platform that supports the mattress.
+“Unlike more traditional beds, it does not require a boxspring, which can offer ease of putting together and moving it,” says Amy Youngblood, Owner & Principal Designer of Amy Youngblood Interiors.

 The Bed by Thuma